cgreim/farm-site/2-get-involved/volunteering.md

 #### Team Members

 Altgeld Sawyer is divided into four teams of 8-10 farmers.
-Each team works together to tend their group of ~8 beds.
+As a team member, you will work with your team to plant, water, and tend to your team's group of ~8 vegetable beds.
 Teams also support general farm activities and maintenance.

 <div class="card-deck">
   <div class="card">